 Other premium air travel benefits of the American Express Platinum include:

-- Airport lounge access including Centurion, Priority Pass, and Delta Sky Club
+- Airport lounge access including Centurion, Priority Pass (enrollment required), and Delta Sky Club

 - Global Entry or TSA PreCheck application fee credit